-All Photographs were taken in the Enid A, Haupt Conservatory at the New York Botanical Garden, Bronx, NY.
+Photographed at the Enid A Haupt Conservatory at the New York Botanical Garden.

 The comprehensive Yayoi Kusama exhibit, Kusama Cosmic Nature, runs through October 2021 at the New York Botanical Garden, and it’s all kinds of crazy fun to explore.
 The garden recently added one of the legendary Japanese artist’s super popular immersive Infinity Mirrored Rooms to the mix, and for just $10 you get a whopping 45 seconds to enjoy the light show and take as many insta-worthy photos as you can: not much time really to work on your composition, but was it work it?
 Oh yeah!
 Especially since purchasing these limited-availbilty tickets in advance means pretty short lines as compared to the time I nearly crippled myself waiting to get into one of these things for three hours.
 Ugh, never again.

 Cherry Tree Blossoms in Brooklyn’s Greenwood Cemetery (All Photos By Gail)

 Today, April 22nd, is Earth Day, so I wanted to celebrate something from the earth that adds value to my life each time I leave my house.
 For me right now, that means spring flowers.
 We didn’t get to fully enjoy the unique beauty of spring in 2020, due to the pandemic lockdown, but now many parks and botanical gardens are reopened and in full bloom.
 On the weekends especially, I try to spend as much time outside as possible, and flowers are my favorite subject to photograph.
 Please enjoy this carefully-curated selection of ten beautiful flowers taken during my recent adventures in and around the NYC area.